estuary/flow/site/docs/concepts/flowctl.md

 ## Installation and setup

 flowctl binaries for MacOS and Linux are available.
+Fow Windows, [install Windows Subsystem for Linux (WSL)](https://docs.estuary.dev/concepts/flowctl/) to run Linux on Windows, or use a remote development environment.

 1. Copy and paste the appropriate script below into your terminal.
 This will download flowctl, make it executable, and add it to your `PATH`.